Minimalism - more than just a furnishing trend

 Simple shapes and colours are characteristic of the minimalist furnishing style.
 Door handles in silver, black, anthracite or white are discreet colours that go well with minimalism.
 The shapes of the handles are also simple and without frills.

-Smooth and single-coloured door leaves are preferable to elaborately decorated doors.
-Hinge doors made of wood or glass: Both are suitable in minimalism.
-A sliding door made of glass is a discreet visual highlight in the room.
+Smooth and monochrome door leaves are preferable to elaborately decorated doors.
+Hinge doors made of Wood or Glass: both are suitable in minimalism.
+Sliding door made of glass is a subtle visual highlight in the room.